stoeps13/connections-doc/source/admin/admin/t_admin_profiles_sync_dbs.md

 -   source\_ldap\_search\_filter
 -   source\_ldap\_use\_ssl \(set this to true if the URL port is 636\)

+!!! note
-**Note:** The following procedure uses the Office Number field as an example.
+    The following procedure uses the Office Number field as an example.
 Other fields are similar, unless the fields are tied to extension attributes.
 Extension attributes are not covered in this topic.

 1. To ensure that changes that users make to the Office Number field in Profiles are updated in the LDAP directory:
 2. Open profiles-config.xml for editing and add telephoneNumber in a `<draftableAttribute>` element to the `<profileDataModel>` element.